radiilab/compiler-dev-tutorial/Readme.md

 ## Copyrights

-I have borrowed some of the code, and lots of ideas, from the [SubC](http://www.t3x.org/subc/) compiler written by Nils M Holm.
+We have borrowed some of the code, and lots of ideas, from the [SubC](http://www.t3x.org/subc/) compiler written by Nils M Holm.
 His code is in the public domain.
-I think that my code is substantially different enough that I can apply a different license to my code.
+We think that my code is substantially different enough that I can apply a different license to my code.

 Unless otherwise noted,

- + all source code and scripts are (c) Warren Toomey under the GPL3 license.
+ + all source code and scripts are (c) [Radii Research](https://edu.radii.in/) under the GPL3 license.
- + all non-source code documents (e.g. English documents, image files) are (c) Warren Toomey under the Creative Commons BY-NC-SA 4.0 license.
+ + all non-source code documents (e.g. English documents, image files) are (c) [Aditya A Sen](https://github.com/AloyASen) under the Creative Commons BY-NC-SA 4.0 license.